 I recently had the privilege of attending HubSpot’s latest course for partners, the Sales Skills Bootcamp.
 This was an intensive 8-week program led by David Weinhaus, an impressive sales pro who’s helped thousands of agencies sell better.

 As students of this course, we were called lions, hunting as a pack in small groups in order to maximize the opportunity to learn and interact.
-We sharpened our inbound sales skills, learning how to have more effective conversations with prospects and better conduct discovery/exploratory calls, recommend solutions, handle objections, establish value, and close business.
+We sharpened our inbound sales skills, learning how to have more effective conversations with prospects and better conduct discovery/exploratory calls, recommend solutions, handle sales objections, establish value, and close business.

 The amount of learning from this course is way too much to capture in one blog post, but in the inbound spirit of “helping,” today I’m sharing key takeaways that could and should apply to anyone who talks to potential buyers during the sales process — top tips to improve your exploratory calls.